In northwest Iowa, this is the state's Irish capital, and it celebrates with many festivities, including a parade at 1:30 p.m. Saturday.

 The festival in this town south of Madison, which celebrates Norwegian constitution day, is the largest in North America and probably the world.
 It features Norwegian dancing, Viking games, fjord horses, a canoe race, an arts fair and a big parade at 1:30 p.m.
 Sunday.

 In Minnesota, Norwegians settled first in this town in bluff country.
 There's Norwegian food, music and dance, and a big parade at noon Saturday.

 This free pageant at Colonial Michilimackinac features a cast of more than 400, re-enacting events that took place between the French, British and Indian tribes on June 2, 1763.

 There are also 18th-century fashion shows, voyageur contests, kids' games, a Saturday parade and fireworks.

-This Fox River town on the western edge of Chicago offers music, a carnival, a Swedish cottage walk and a big parade Sunday.
+This Fox River town on the western edge of Chicago offers music and a carnival, car show, chocolate craw and Swedish cottage walk.

 In addition to German music, food and beer, this festival at the Brown County Fair Grounds features stein-holding, barrel-rolling and sauerkraut-eating contests, plus a Sunday parade.

 There's a Lion Dance, Chinese classical dance and music, demonstrations of martial arts and displays of ancient art forms and disciplines plus a petting zoo and pony rides.

 This friendly, authentic and very large festival of Scandinavian culture features a Viking encampment, kids' games, artisan demonstrations, lutefisk-eating and Nordic rock-throwing contests and a big parade at 10:30 a.m.
 Saturday.

 The festival in this western Minnesota town revolves around the book "On the Banks of Plum Creek.''